noob-undone/QuadraASTER/README.md

 # Quadratic-MASTER-
-Solve the rootes of the quadratic equation!
+Solve the roots of the quadratic equation!